 I am having a hard time imagining an indwelt believer, not grasping the basic understanding of the unique sinlessness of Jesus and why only He is able to mediate between sinners and God.
 That’s almost like saying the Holy Spirit isn’t doing His job.

-A. You’ve expanded on my answer.
+You’ve expanded on my answer.
 I was only referring to the incorrect belief that Mary was also sinless.
-As for praying to saints, the Bible is clear that there’s only mediator between man and God, and that’s Jesus.
+As for praying to saints, the Bible is clear that there’s only one mediator between man and God, and that’s Jesus.
 (1 Tim 2:5).
-To me that means prayers to anyone else are pointless and fruitless.
+To me, that means prayers to anyone else are pointless and fruitless.

 The Bible clearly says that our salvation is guaranteed by God and can’t be lost, yet some dispute that.
 It says that Israel and the Church are not one and the same, yet some believe they are.
 It says that supernatural healing is available to anyone with enough faith, yet some say it’s not.
 It says that there’s no difference between Saturday and Sunday as far as the Sabbath is concerned, yet some believe there is a difference.
 I could go on and on, but you get the point.
 Many of the people on both sides of these issues are born again believers with the indwelt Holy Spirit as their guide to understanding, and yet they disagree passionately.
 Is the Holy Spirit not doing His job in these cases as well?